Groupon: 2011 onward

 In May 2016, Groupon sued IBM, claiming that IBM had infringed the patent of technology that allows solicitation of customers based on where the customers are located.
 Groupon filed the lawsuit shortly after IBM accused Groupon of infringement in a previous lawsuit.
 In October 2018 the separate lawsuit was settled, with Groupon paying IBM $57 million to cover the infringement and licensing of four patents.

 In November 2016, Groupon began to reduce its area of coverage from 27 countries down to 15.
 It shut down operations in South Africa on November 4 of that year.

 In March 2020, both Groupon's CEO Rich Williams and Chief Operating Officer Steve Krenzer stepped down from their roles.
 Despite that, both of them still remain employed by the company, "The terms of Mr. Williams’ and Mr. Krenzer's separations will be disclosed as available and required".
-The new and current CEO is Aaron Cooper.
+Interim CEO Aaron Cooper was replaced by Kedar Deshpande.
+Dušan Šenkypl became the company's new CEO in March 2023.

+In June 2022, Groupon settled a class action lawsuit with a group of investors for $13.5 million.
+The agreement resolved claims that Groupon has misled investors.

+In December 2022, two beauty salons, Salon Phoenix Cosmetology in Hoboken, New Jersey and Salon Hairroin in Los Angeles, filed a class action lawsuit against Groupon, arguing that company listed them on their website without their permission, thus tarnishing their reputations and stealing organic search traffic from them.
+In November 2023, an Illinois federal judge approved a settlement (preliminarily approved in August 2023) between the two companies and Groupon.
+That settlement benefitted more than 2.5 million small businesses.
+All class members were also able to ask Groupon to remove or edit company profiles and expired deal pages.